daaa57150/QDScraper/README.md

 - Maybe I made some mistakes ;)

 ### Some games are wrong
 Yes I know, it's performing searches mainly based on the rom name.
-There are a few things you can do to make the results better:
+There are a few things you can do to have better results:
 - Use [sselph's scraper](sselph) first, his results are 100% correct (I prefer my scaper for arcade games though, I think my descriptions and images are better in that case)
 - Use a known romset like NoIntro